Best time to travel to Seattle

 Seattle is surrounded by mountains, forests, and water, which makes it an excellent destination for a fall leaf-peeping excursion.
 Despite the dominance of evergreens in the area, the city also boasts a large variety of deciduous trees such as Japanese Maple and Western Red Cedar, which change color beautifully.

 Seattle parks are your best choice to absorb the colors of the season in the city.
-Over 485 parks offer a variety of landscapes: from beaches to lush forests and exquisite formal gardens.
+The Emerald City boasts many lush green spaces, which turn all shades of vibrant yellow, orange, and red during fall.
+Over 485 parks offer a variety of landscapes: from beaches to rich forests and exquisite formal gardens.
 Some of the top places to see include Discovery Park, Washington Park Arboretum, and Kubota Garden.

 Discovery Park

-Discovery Park is Seattle’s largest urban oasis, which occupies about 534 ac (216 ha) on Magnolia Bluff.
+Discovery Park is Seattle’s largest urban oasis, which occupies about 534 acres (216 ha) on Magnolia Bluff.
 It has tidal beaches, picturesque cliffs, forests, meadows, and sand dunes.
-There are many areas with scenic fall foliage and picnic tables for a pleasant weekend outdoors, and also 11 mi (18 km) of hiking trails.
+There are many areas with scenic fall foliage and picnic tables for a pleasant weekend outdoors, and also 11 miles (18 km) of hiking trails.
+Discovery Park Loop Trail is one of the most popular options, which offers magnificent views of the Olympic Mountains, wildflowers, and vibrant leaves of maples.
+While at the grounds, you can also visit West Point Lighthouse, an active Washington State lighthouse

 Washington Park Arboretum